jflozanor/EZVIZ-Security-Camera-Analysis/README.md

 * Build experience practicing skills learned in coursework
 * Pentest camera with a variety of methodologies
     * Intercept video/remotely control device
-    * Test if vulnerable to spoofed network
-    * Create a botnet using multiple cameras
-* Examples of useful types of attack for this project
-    * Remote access attack using RAT to gain access to user's endpoint with their own credentials
-    * DNS Spoofing
-    * Custom firmware
-    * DDoS with a camera botnet
-* Deliver best practice guide, highlighting vulnerabilities to minimize threat space
+    * Test the security of its mobile applications
+    * Analyze packets passively and see what can be observed
+    * Attempt to leverage the HTTP requests it transmitts
+    * Use parent companies software to achieve more access to the camera
+    * Attempt to connect to the camera through a TCP connection

 ## Merit of the Project
 * With IoT cameras gaining popularity, finding and sharing weaknesses so they can be patched is beneficial to everyone